Why Traditional Forecasting Fails in Fast Fashion and What to Do Instead?

 Demand Forecasting: TrueGradient's ML engine provided real-time forecasting at the SKU-region-week level, improving forecast accuracy significantly.

-Price & Markdown Optimization: AI models recommended targeted promotions by channel, curated markdown and liquidation strategy for excess stock using multi-objective optimization algorithm to maximise revenue and margins and boosting gross margins.
+Price & Markdown Optimization: AI models recommended targeted promotions by channel and curated markdown and liquidation strategy for excess stock using a multi-objective optimization algorithm to maximise revenue and margins.

 Key Outcomes